 This courtyard garden in Therfield, Hertfordshire forms part of a larger garden scheme wrapping around the house.
 The brief was to create a contemporary courtyard that would lead from a new architectural extension.

-The space had historically formed a swimming pool area and the edges of the sunken garden needed to be retained and tall boundaries softened.
+The space had historically formed part of a swimming pool area and the edges of the sunken garden needed to be retained and tall boundaries softened.